 Final Reflection

-After students complete the last sentence stem, they will be brought to a reflection page that celebrates them for their efforts.
+After students complete the last sentence stem, they will be brought to a reflection page that celebrates their efforts.
 Note that, as indicated in the onboarding section of the activity and reiterated on this page, students won’t see any grade or score for their responses, but they will get to see their 3 final revisions alongside exemplar responses for each stem (2 exemplars per stem).
 This is a great page to leverage for class discussion!

 Following the reflection page, students can also complete an optional emoji survey on what they think of the activity.
 Our team reviews these responses and revises activities accordingly, so please encourage your students to provide their feedback here!